-Implementation of the STM Alternatives Considered
+Implementation of the Short-term Modification Alternatives Considered

 The short-term modification alternatives under consideration in this EIS will apply to the spring spill season at the lower Snake and Columbia river dams.
 This spill season aids the passage of outmigrating juvenile salmonids and aligns with the spring freshet.
 The Spill Agreement defines the spring spill season as April 3 through June 20.
 Given the longer duration necessary for this modification, Ecology's action follows Chapter 173-201A-410(2) procedures for modifications requiring a longer duration.
-Therefore, Ecology is conducting a public involvement and review process that is consistent with the Administrative Procedure Act (chapter 34.05 RCW) and in compliance with Washington State SEPA, chapter 43.21C RCW.
+Therefore, Ecology conducted a public involvement and review process consistent with the Administrative Procedure Act (chapter 34.05 RCW) and in compliance with Washington State SEPA, chapter 43.21C RCW.
 This EIS, in part, achieves compliance with SEPA.
-The concurrent review period of the draft STM and draft EIS, including scheduled public hearings, achieves compliance with the Administrative Procedure Act.
+The concurrent review period of the draft short-term modification and draft EIS, including public hearings, achieves compliance with the Administrative Procedures Act.